Are you looking for new fall activities for your children? Then try these 3 awesome chestnut DIY activities with your kids.

 Step 2: Fill your sandbox

-- Use your chestnut tressures to fill your empty sandbox with them.
+- Use your chestnut treasures to fill your empty sandbox with them.

 Step 3: Use your sand toys